Why Screen Addiction in Babies Starts Earlier Than You Think (And How Movement Can Prevent It)

 Learning cause and effect through exploration

-This movement deprivation is why understanding individual milestone variations becomes so important—many delays aren't genetic but environmental.
+So this movement deprivation is why understanding individual milestone variations matters so much -- many delays aren't genetic but environmental.

 When babies don't get enough movement, reflexes like the Moro reflex persist, causing: